aschuerch/bactofidia/README.md

 The different versions of the packages that are run are defined in the `envs/` directory.

-The first time bactofidia is run it generates all virtual environments which can take a considerable time depending on the speed of your internet connection.
+The first time bactofidia is run, it generates all virtual environments which can take a considerable time depending on the speed of your internet connection.
 Do not interrupt this process!